japinol7/the-codemaster/README.md

 	    > In this demo, levels are completed by getting all the batteries and files disks.
 	    > What happens in a level, stays in that level.
-	      > That means that when you leave a level, all effects and NPCs
+	      > This means that when you leave a level, all effects and NPCs
 	        in that level get paused; to be reactivated as soon as the player enters that level again.
 	      > This is not a bug, it's a feature.